 If no line appears in the “Triangle” control window, the result is invalid.
 Insufficient specimen volume or incorrect test performance is the most likely reason for an invalid result.
 This can be caused by not holding the Absorbent Tip in your urine for at least 10 to 15 seconds.
 If you receive an Invalid Result, urinate on the Absorbent Tip (or dip the Absorbent Tip into your urine) for an additional 10 to 15 seconds and wait 3 minutes.
 Read the results again according to the instructions.
 If there is still no line in the “Triangle” control window, the test is invalid and should be discarded.
 Review the instructions and then, following them exactly, repeat with a new Mosie Baby Ovulation Test.

 LIMITATIONS OF THE TEST

 Read all the information before performing the test.
 Do not open

 the foil pouch until you are ready to start the test.
-Not every woman ovulates at mid-cycle; therefore, you may not see a positive result during your first 5 days of testing.
+Not every person ovulates at mid-cycle; therefore, you may not see a positive result during your first 5 days of testing.
 Continue testing with the Mosie Baby Ovulation Test to detect your LH surge.
 Some prescription drugs may affect the result, such as menotropins for injection (Pergonal®) and danazol (Danocrine®).
 If you are using Clomiphene Citrate (e.g., Clomid® and Serophene®), consult your physician for possible interference with the test.
 Some rare medical conditions and/or the onset of menopause can cause elevated LH levels.
-Some women do not ovulate every cycle and will not see an increase in LH levels during these non-ovulating cycles.
+Some people do not ovulate every cycle and will not see an increase in LH levels during these non-ovulating cycles.